40-Acres/loan-contracts/DIAMOND-README.md

 - Regular sell fee: 100 bps on sale price (seller pays).
 - External aggregation fee: 100 bps collected from buyer on purchases fulfilled via external markets; included in the upfront quote so the buyer sees the total price.
 Combined with the regular sell fee, external buys total 200 bps.
+- LBO fee: 200 bps paid by buyer; composed of:
+  - Financed fee: 100 bps added to loan principal (no upfront payment).
+  - Explicit fee: 100 bps charged at checkout.
-- LBO fee: 200 bps paid by buyer; default split 50 bps to lenders as premium and 150 bps to protocol treasury; both shares configurable.
+  - Default split on the total 200 bps: 50 bps to lenders as premium and 150 bps to protocol treasury; both shares configurable.
-- LBO LTV discount: 100 bps subtracted from max LTV for LBO because it is borrowed as the fee (effectively baking ~1% of cost into the loan capacity).
-The remaining 1% of the LBO fee is charged explicitly at checkout.
 - No origination fee on LBO loans.
 Other loan protocol fees remain per loan contract policy.

 ### Scenario matrix (who pays what)
 - Internal buy (wallet/LoanV2 listing), no LBO: seller 1%; buyer 0%.
-- Internal buy with LBO: seller 1%; buyer 2% (1% via LTV reduction [because it is borrowed as part of the LBO], 1% explicit at checkout).
+- Internal buy with LBO: seller 1%; buyer 2% (1% financed into principal, 1% explicit at checkout).
 - External buy (aggregated), no LBO: buyer 2% total (1% external buy fee + 1% platform fee), quoted upfront.
-- External buy with LBO: buyer 4% total (2% external aggregate + 2% LBO where 1% is via LTV reduction [because it is borrowed as part of the LBO] and 1% explicit), quoted upfront.
+- External buy with LBO: buyer 4% total (2% external aggregate + 2% LBO where 1% is financed and 1% explicit), quoted upfront.

 ### Distribution
 - LBO lender premium share (default 50 bps) is routed to lenders (configurable recipient, e.g., vault or rewards distributor).
 Remainder goes to protocol treasury (`feeRecipient`).